-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, peripheral neuropathy, hair loss, loss of appetite, and constipation.
+The side effects of chemotherapy depend on the individual and the doses used, but they can include fatigue, risk of infection, nausea and vomiting, peripheral neuropathy (tingling or pain in the fingers and toes), hair loss, loss of appetite, and constipation.
 These side effects usually go away once treatment is finished.
 Although the risk of long-term side effects has decreased as treatments have improved, chemotherapy still can cause long-term side effects.
 People with lymphoma may also have concerns about if or how their treatment may affect their sexual function and fertility.
 Talk about these topics with the health care team before treatment begins.
 Learn more about late effects of treatment.

 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

 Whenever possible, radiation therapy is now directed only at the affected lymph node areas.
 This helps reduce the risk of damaging healthy tissues.
-Newer radiation therapy techniques that may be used for some patients include:
+Some patients may be able to receive newer radiation therapy techniques.
+These include: